goblinfactory/konsole/docs/threading.md

 # Threading - worked examples

-If you are writing a small command line utility that will be called from a build script, where you script does something, and uses threads to update the console the Konsole will make that a lot simpler.
+If you are writing a small command line utility that will be called from a build script, where you script does something, and uses threads to update the console then `Konsole` will make this a whole lot simpler.

 ## `ConcurrentWriter` and `Threading` with `.Concurrent()`